Skip to content

 160 years ago today, Montgomery C. Meigs placed an advertisement in the Daily Evening Star for skilled bricklayers to help in the expansion of the U.S. Capitol.
 Check out a great photo from 1858 of the Capitol under construction!

-Categories Old Ads & Classifieds Tags 1850s, Montgomery Meigs, The Capitol Building
+Categories Old Ads & Classifieds Tags 1850s, Architecture, Capitol Building

 A Look Back at an Old Omnibus Advertisement from 1854